AlexandrSokolov/java_language/collections/faq.collections.md

 <img src="../docs/images/Main_Collection_Interfaces.png" alt="Main Interfaces" width="600">

-### Sequenced Collections
+### Sequenced Collections, purpose, compare with other types.

-These sequenced collections differ from `Collection`, `Set`, or `Map` in that they have a defined _order_, called in the documentation an _encounter order_.
+These sequenced collections differ from:
+- `Collection`, `Set`, or `Map` in that they have a defined _order_, called in the documentation an _encounter order_.

-They differ from Queue, which also has a defined _order_, in that they can be iterated in either direction.
+- `Queue`, which also has a defined _order_, in that they can be iterated in either direction.

 The ordering of sequenced collections can be derived in two different ways:
 1. for some, like `List`, elements retain the order in which they were added (sometimes called externally ordered types),
 2. whereas for others, like `NavigableSet` (see [`SequencedSet` and `NavigableSet`](sets/faq.sets.md#sequencedset-and-navigableset)),